 Borrowing for New Capital Projects

-38. The Council must establish policies and procedures respecting the means by which members of the First Nation must be informed about or involved in consideration of borrowing for new capital projects described in Part V.
+38. The Council must establish policies and procedures respecting the means by which Squiala First Nation members must be informed about or involved in consideration of borrowing for new capital projects described in Part V.

 Execution of Security Documents